NoodleGodz/Final-Project-Python/README.md

 # Energy Control & Management Panel
-~ A project from Advanced Programming with Python, Group X ~
+~ A project from Advanced Programming with Python, Group 8 ~

 ## Features
  - Login System